Memonia/Barbados/README.md

-#### Status
+> [!WARNING]
-This is a personal project.
+> This is a personal project.
 No consistent development or maintenance is planned for the future.

 ## About
 Barbados is an embedded, ACID-compliant, thread-safe document store.
-Major features include: write-ahead log, transaction processing, custom storage format and nested documents.
+Major features include: write-ahead log, transaction processing, queries, custom storage format and nested documents support.
-* **Transaction processing:** each operation is a part of an automatic transaction or a user-created explicit transaction.
+* **Transaction processing:** each collection or index operation is a part of an automatic transaction or a user-created explicit transaction.
 * **Disaster recovery**: transactions rely on WAL (Write-Ahead Log) to avoid data loss.
-* **Indexing:** indexes are implemented as BTrees.
+* **Indexing:** indexes are implemented as B-Trees.
 Collections are organised as clustered indexes and may have an unlimited number of non-clustered indexes.
 * **Concurrency:** collections and indexes support multiple simultaneous readers or a single writer.
-* **Nested documents:** nested documents can be indexed and loaded partially just like the top-level fields.
+* **Nested documents:** fields in nested documents can be indexed and loaded partially just like the top-level fields.
 * **Custom storage format:** loading documents in memory does not require a deserialisation step.
+* **Queries:** Barbados includes a primitive query engine to provide support for basic data retrieval.

 ## How to use it
-Barbados is shipped as two separate NuGet packages: [Barbados.StorageEngine](https://www.nuget.org/packages/Memonia.Barbados.StorageEngine) and [Barbados.QueryEngine](https://www.nuget.org/packages/Memonia.Barbados.QueryEngine).
-The storage engine provides collections, indexing and documents, while the query engine builds on top of it and provides support for queries.
+Barbados consists of two separate NuGet packages.
+[Memonia.Barbados.StorageEngine](https://www.nuget.org/packages/Memonia.Barbados.StorageEngine) is the core package, which exposes full engine capabilities.
+[Memonia.Barbados.QueryEngine](https://www.nuget.org/packages/Memonia.Barbados.QueryEngine) package wraps low-level functions of the storage engine and exposes a query API.
 Below is a code snippet highlighting basic functionality.

 ```c#
 using Barbados.QueryEngine.Query;